 The first thing to know is this: not all granite countertops are created equal.
 Because they are naturally occurring mineral compounds, each piece will be unique.
 As such, depending on the color, veining, makeup and patterning, some granite samples can be fairly inexpensive.

-Granite is composed of a several minerals, including quartz, feldspar, mica and silica.
-The level of each of these can determine the look of the stone and, in effect, its overall pricing.
+Granite is composed of several minerals, including quartz, feldspar, mica and silica.
+The level of each of these can determine the look and color of the stone as well as its overall pricing.

 A Spectrum of Granite Countertop Pricing

-Lower end granites are less expensive than man-made quartz tops, but conversely, rarer samples will cost significantly more than the high end quartz.
-Much of granite pricing also depends on demand.
-The most popular colors will likely cost more than those in lower demand.
+Lower-end granites are less expensive than man-made quartz tops, but conversely, rarer samples will cost significantly more than the high-end quartz.
+Much of granites pricing also depends on demand.
+The most popular colors (gold/tan, green, black, white) will likely cost more than those in lower demand.